Answers to The Top Tax Questions

 Energy tax credits

-Innovation and the high cost of fossil fuels has resulted in new ways to upgrade your home or transportation and you can save energy costs while getting a tax break in the process.
+Innovation and the high cost of fossil fuels has resulted in new ways to upgrade your home or transportation, giving you the opportunity to save energy costs while getting a tax break in the process.
 Here are several:

-• The Residential Clean Energy Credit means that you may be able to claim up to 30% of the cost of installing solar panels, windmills or geothermal heat pumps.
+- The Residential Clean Energy Credit enables you to claim up to 30% of the cost of installing solar panels, windmills or geothermal heat pumps.

-• Did you decide to quit fossil fuel (at least for driving) and buy an electric vehicle?
-You might be able to claim a tax credit of up to $7,500, depending on your income and the type and cost of the vehicle and where it’s made.
+- Did you decide to quit fossil fuel (at least for driving) and buy an electric vehicle?
+You might be able to claim a tax credit of up to $7,500, depending on your income and the type and cost of the vehicle and where it was made.

 Child and dependent care credit

-• The credit covers expenses of up to $3,000 for each qualifying individual.
+- The credit covers expenses of up to $3,000 for each qualifying individual (max 2).

 Charitable donation strategies

-Many of you donate to charities consistently during the year.
+Many people donate to charities consistently during the year.
 Of course, that’s a good thing, and why not use the donations to help reduce your taxes?
 Here are a couple of strategies:

 Bunching

-• Keep in mind that the deduction of your charitable cash contribution is limited, and usually only up to 60% your Adjusted Gross Income, so consult a tax professional.
+- Keep in mind that the deduction of your charitable cash contribution itemized deductions are limited, and usually only up to 60% of your Adjusted Gross Income, so consult a tax professional.

 Donor-advised funds